How Events Get Into Google Events Module

 Event Vesta ensures your events make it on Google Events Module:

-Our website displays this Event Schema Markup correctly, as do many event calendars that we post to.
+Our website and event discovery mobile app displays this Event Schema Markup correctly, as do many of the community calendars that we post to.
 It takes a few days for Google to crawl all of the websites on the internet and find events that have schema set up correctly.

 The two reasons why events do well: